Compare

 PerfectAmino® Tablets — Modified Formula + Coated Option

-Since April 2024, PerfectAmino tablets now contain seven additional "Nucleic Acid Building Block" ingredients beyond the essential amino acids (see Section 3 above).
+Since April 2024, PerfectAmino tablets contain seven additional "Nucleic Acid Building Block" ingredients beyond the essential amino acids.
 The tablets are also available in coated and uncoated options — the coated version includes additional inactive ingredients for the coating layer.
-The result is a tablet with significantly more ingredients than the original EAA-only formula both products started from.

 Unflavored Powder